Saturday, September 3, 2011

 2) Limit the use of flash and only use as needed because infants and kids remember the big bright blinding flash.

 3) Make sure infants are fully fed and rested, this makes it easier cause they are happy and full.
-If the infant refuses to sit alone or feels uncomfortable, try taking out their favorite toy/stuffed animal or if needed
+If the infant refuses to sit alone or feels uncomfortable, try taking out their favorite toy/stuffed animal or if needed have a parent hold them and you can get a close up shot.

 For toddler photography it's more of a challenge because they are constantly on the go in any environment.
 How many parents out there find it tough when trying to photograph their kids on a swing or running around in a park?
 Here are some simple tips: